-- 1. Subject to the provisions of paragraph (2) of Article 19, pensions and other similar remuneration paid in consideration of past employment to a resident of a Contracting State and any annuity paid to such a resident shall be taxable only in that Contracting State. - 2.
-The term "annuity" as used in paragraph (1) means a stated sum payable periodically at stated times during life or during a specified or ascertainable period of time under an obligation to effect payment of that stated sum in return for adequate and full consideration. - 3.
-Notwithstanding the provisions of paragraph (1), pensions paid and other payments made under a public scheme which is governed by the social security legislation of a Contracting State or a political subdivision or a local authority thereof shall be taxable only in that State.
+- (1) Subject to the provisions of paragraphs (1) and (2) of Article 19, pensions and other similar remuneration paid in consideration of past employment to a resident of a Contracting State and any annuity paid to such a resident shall be taxable only in that Contracting State. - (2) The term "annuity" means a stated sum payable periodically at stated times during life or during a specified or ascertainable period of time under an obligation to make the payments in return for adequate and full consideration in money or money's worth.

-GOVERNMENTAL FUNCTIONS
+GOVERNMENT FUNCTIONS

-- 1. (a) Remuneration, other than a pension, paid by, or out of funds created by, a Contracting State or a political subdivision, a local authority or a public body thereof to an individual in respect of services rendered to that State or subdivision, authority or public body shall be taxable only in that State. - (b) However, such remuneration shall be taxable only in the other Contracting State if the services are rendered in that other State and the individual is a resident of that State who: - (i) is a national of that State; or - (ii) did not become a resident of that State solely for the purpose of rendering the services. - 2. (a) Any pension paid by, or out of funds created by, a Contracting State or a political subdivision, a local authority or a public body thereof to an individual in respect of services rendered to that State or subdivision, authority or public body shall be taxable only in that State. - (b) However, such pension shall be taxable only in the other Contracting State if the individual is a resident, and a national, of that State. - 3.
-The provisions of Articles 15, 16 and 18 shall apply to remuneration and pensions in respect of services rendered in connection with a business carried on by a Contracting State or a political subdivision, a local authority or a public body thereof.
+- (1) Remuneration and pensions paid out of public funds of the United Kingdom or Northern Ireland or of the funds of any local authority in the United Kingdom to an individual in respect of services rendered to the Government of the United Kingdom or Northern Ireland or a local authority in the United Kingdom, shall be taxable only in the United Kingdom unless the individual is a Mauritius national without also being a United Kingdom national. - (2) Remuneration and pensions paid by, or out of funds created by, Mauritius or a local authority or a public body thereof to an individual in respect of services rendered to the Government of Mauritius or a local authority or a public body thereof, shall be taxable only in Mauritius unless the individual is a United Kingdom national without also being a Mauritius national. - (3) The provisions of Articles 15 and 18 shall apply to remuneration and pensions in respect of services rendered in connection with business carried on by a Contracting State or a local authority or a public body thereof.